-Future work in Project Year 3 (FY 2017) will include:
+Future work in Project Year 4 (FY 2018; Budget Period 3) will include:

-- Develop and check fabrication and manufacturing drawings for compression stages two and three.
-Identify vendors and obtain quotes for the fabrication of the various components. - Develop a test matrix for the full three-stages system testing.
-Design test fixtures and select instrumentation needed to test the compressor and measure the system performance. - Fabricate and assemble the other two compressors and the associated supporting components. - Select and purchase hardware and fabricate the extended test stand. - Commission the test bench using an inert gas and following the plan previously defined. - Complete testing of the LMRC system according to the defined test matrix with hydrogen. - Analyze the results from the full system testing (20 bar to 875 bar pressure range).
+- Redesign the motor portion of the LP LMRC such that the overall system will have a specific energy of 1.6 kWh/kg or lower. - Fabricate and assemble the more efficient LP LMRC. - Commission the test bench using an inert gas and following the plan previously defined. - Complete testing of the LMRC system according to the defined test matrix with hydrogen. - Analyze the results from the improved LP system testing (20 bar to 71 bar pressure range, specific energy of 1.6 kWh/kg or lower).

-FY 2016 PUBLICATIONS/PRESENTATIONS
+FY 2017 PUBLICATIONS/PRESENTATIONS

-1. Broerman, E.L., J. Bennett, K. Brun, N. Shade, L. Chordia, "Designing a Linear Motor Recip Compressor to Achieve 12,700 psia (875.6 bara) Outlet Pressure."
-COMPRESSORtech2, July 2016.
+1. Broerman, E.L., J. Bennett, N. Shade, "Designing, Building, and Testing a Linear Motor Reciprocating Compressor (LMRC)," presented at the 2016 GMRC Gas Machinery Conference, October 4, 2016, Denver, CO.